help-me-mom/ng-mocks/README.md

 # mock_component
 Helper function for creating angular component mocks for test.

-It does this by leveraging reflect-metadata to get the component argument's selector, inputs, and outputs.

 ## Usage
 ```typescript
 import { async, fakeAsync, TestBed, tick } from '@angular/core/testing';